dask/dask/docs/source/dataframe-parquet.rst

 *This page is temporary and may disappear at any moment*

-Dask.dataframe contains experimental functions to read and write Parquet data using the fastparquet_ project.
+Dask.dataframe reads and writes Parquet data using the fastparquet_ project.

 .. _fastparquet: http://fastparquet.readthedocs.io/en/latest/